-- Re-check throttle control lever operation. - Ensure that the engine cut-out switch is in the ON position. - Ensure that the tether cord cap is in position and that the cord is attached to your clothing eyelet.
+- Re-check throttle control lever operation. - Ensure that the engine cut-out switch is in the ON position. - On fan-cooled models, turn ignition key to ON position. - Ensure that the tether cord cap is in position and that the cord is attached to your clothing eyelet.